 Brief Overview of the Crisis in Haiti

-The healthcare system in Haiti is struggling to meet some of Haitians’ most basic medical needs, such as treatment for trauma and maternal healthcare.
-Political instability, conflicts and natural disasters have led Haiti to become the poorest country in the Western Hemisphere.
+The healthcare system in Haiti is unable to meet some medical needs, such as treatment for trauma and maternal healthcare.
+Political instability, conflicts, and natural disasters have led Haiti to become the poorest country in the Western Hemisphere.

-By January 2013, all recovery activities put in place to support communities affected by the 2010 earthquake had been concluded.
+In January 2013, we concluded all activities put in place to support those affected by the earthquake.

-Our teams distributed material aid, conducted traumatological surgeries and provided psychosocial assistance to people in camps and HIV/AIDS patients.
-We built and equipped hospitals aimed at mother and child care.
+Our teams distributed material aid, conducted trauma surgery, and provided psychosocial assistance to people in camps and HIV/AIDS patients.
+We built and equipped hospitals focused on mother-and-child care.

-- We distributed tents, blankets and other supplies in a total value of EUR 197,000.
+We distributed tents, blankets, and other supplies with a total value of EUR 197,000.

-- We introduced psychosocial intervention for people in the camps of Aviation, Nazon, Solino, Corvington, FEED and Fame Pereo.
-The group sessions were attended by 2,057 patients; 1,778 people were treated individually.
+We introduced psychosocial intervention for people in the camps of Aviation, Nazon, Solino, Corvington, FEED, and Fame Pereo.
+2,057 patients attended group sessions; 1,778 people were treated individually.

-- In addition to psychosocial assistance programs, we have built and equipped a new health center for mothers with children in Port-au-Prince.
+In addition to psychosocial assistance programs, we have built and equipped a new health centre for mothers with children in Port-au-Prince.